wlandau/drake-examples/README.md

 # Example for developing `drake`

-- `hpc-profiling: an example with a small number of medium-ish-sized datasets.
+- `hpc-profiling`: an example with a small number of medium-ish-sized datasets.
 The goal is to assess how long it takes (relatively speaking) to shuffle data around hpc workers.
 - `overhead`: an example explicitly designed to maximize strain on `drake`'s internals.
 The purpose is to support profiling studies to speed up `drake`.

 # Demonstrations of specific features